 RULE 15.4.
 PENALTIES FOR NON-COMPLIANCE.
 The penalties provided in this Rule shall be the minimum penalty for the respective violation.
 These penalties shall be the minimum penalty applicable to the first two offenses of the rules by a person.
-The Board may, on hearing, set a higher penalty which shall, if accepted by the person or entity responsible, be in lieu of the District filing a complaint in district court, and, in addition to the penalty, also assess against and collect from a person that violates the rules all costs incurred by the District to enforce the rules.
-[Amended June 12, 2012]
+The Board may, during the Enforcement Hearing, set a higher penalty which shall, if accepted by the person or entity responsible, be in lieu of the District filing a complaint in district court, and, in addition to the penalty, also assess against and collect from a person that violates the rules all costs incurred by the District to enforce the rules.
+[Amended June 12, 2012] [Amended May 10, 2022]

-- 1. The District shall give written notice to any person that is in violation of the rules. - The general manager of the District has the authority, subject to the right of appeal to the Board, to set and collect the minimum penalties set forth in this Rule, subject to acceptance by the responsible person or entity in lieu of the District proceeding judicially.
-[Amended June 12, 2012] [Amended July 2, 2019] - 3.
+- 1. The District shall give written notice to any person that is in violation of the rules. - 2.
+The general manager of the District has the authority, subject to the right of appeal to the Board, to set and collect the minimum penalties set forth in this Rule, subject to acceptance by the responsible person or entity in lieu of the District proceeding judicially.
+Any appeal under this subsection by an alleged responsible person or entity shall not automatically result in a full Enforcement Hearing but shall be reviewed by the Enforcement Committee to determine possible action short of such full Enforcement Hearing.
+[Amended June 12, 2012] [Amended July 2, 2019] [Amended May 10, 2022] - 3.
 The written notice shall include notice of the specific violation and, if an investigation has been made, a copy of the investigation report.
 The notice may assess an administrative penalty as provided in this Rule; require immediate remedial action; and advise that a penalty will be assessed for each additional day of violation if remedial action is not taken promptly.
-The notice shall advise the person of the right to request and obtain a hearing at a public meeting of the Board.
-All administrative penalties shall be subject to acceptance and payment by the responsible person or entity in lieu of the District filing complaints in the district court.
-If not proposed penalty is not accepted and paid as a settlement and resolution of the alleged violation, the District will file a complaint in district court that requests the court to set the penalties and grant the District attorney fees.
-[Amended June 12, 2012] [Amended July 2, 2019] - 3.
-The following penalties are assessed for the first and the second violation of a District rule, state law over which the District has jurisdiction, or a permit or order issued by the District:
+The notice shall advise the person of the right to request and obtain an Enforcement Hearing at a public meeting of the Board.
+All administrative penalties shall be subject to acceptance and payment by the responsible person or entity in lieu of the District conducting an Enforcement Hearing or filing complaints in the district court.
+If the proposed penalty is not accepted and paid as a settlement and resolution of the alleged violation, the District will conduct the Enforcement Hearing; further, the District retains the right to file a complaint in district court that requests the court to set the penalties and grant the District attorney fees.
+[Amended June 12, 2012] [Amended July 2, 2019] [Amended May 10, 2022]